 You can also purchase the Swim Spray, which was introduced to me by @curliegirlie143.
 SwimSpray is 100% natural, fragrance-free, sulfate-free, silicone free and free from artificial colors.
 It has been independently verified to be 400x more effective than traditional anti-chlorine shampoos, soaps, and body washes.
 And it is gentle on hair and skin and is safe for all ages – including children.

-Last but not least, don’t forget to hydrate inside and out by drinking a considerable amount of water.
+Last but not least, don’t forget to hydrate your body from the inside and out by drinking a considerable amount of water.